About this Archive

 After subsequent Society concerts at the Chartered Insurance Institute and the Royal Exchange, Sutton succeeded in convincing the Goldsmith's Company to allow the use of its hall for a series of three evening concerts in the autumn of 1946.
-In the autumn of 1947 the lunchtime concerts moved from the Guildhall School to the Bishopsgate Institute where the opening concert by Louis Kentner attracted a capacity audience.
-Since then evening concerts at Goldsmith's Hall and Tuesday lunchtime concerts at Bishopsgate Institute have provided the regular framework within which the work of the Society has evolved.
+In the autumn of 1947 the lunchtime concerts moved from the Guildhall School to Bishopsgate Institute where the opening concert by Louis Kentner attracted a capacity audience.
+The society continued to hold lunchtime concerts at Bishopsgate Institute until 2016.

 The Society, at present, stages around 26 concerts per year and has over 2000 lunchtime and early evening concerts to its credit.
 It completed its 60th-anniversary season in April 2004.
 As well as featuring well-established musicians, the Society's policy has always attempted to invite outstanding young professional artists who are at the beginning of their careers to perform at its concerts, many of whom have since attained international status.